dhutchison/dhutchison.github.io/_posts/2021-06-13-extracting-a-maven-artifact-version-from-the-command-line.markdown

 category:
 - Development
 tags:
-- maven
+- Maven
 summary: How to extract the version number from a maven artifact using commonly available CLI tools.
 date: 2021-06-13 20:42
 slug: extracting-a-maven-artifact-version-from-the-command-line
 ---
 As part of ongoing maintenance and releases to application servers, I needed a quick way to determine the versions of various components to check if they were up to date or not.

 Ideally what I was after was a shell command I could run against one or more components to extract version information, as ultimately this check would likely be run via an SSH session from a central management host.

 This one-liner can do what I needed: